RIP and IGRP

 debug ip igrp transactions [ip-address]

-Issues log messages with details of the IGRP updates.
+Issues log messages with details of the IGRP

 debug ip igrp events [ip-address]